camcimahir/artieQuemaxxing/ARCHITECTURE.md

 provides full crash recovery.

 This document describes the system **as implemented**.
-Where a capability is designed but not built, it says so explicitly and points at the Design Q&A in [`README.md`](README.md) that works it out.
+Where a capability is designed but not built, it says so explicitly and points at the design questions in [`README.md`](README.md).
 Nothing described here without such a marker is aspirational.

 ---